mittens4all/Lobby/README.md

 Download the current version on the [Releases Page](https://github.com/mittens4all/Lobby/releases)

-Add the Lobby Pack add-on to your behavior packs on your world.
+Add the Lobby add-on to your behavior packs on your world.
 Behavior packs may disable achievements, but editing the world with an NBT editor can re-enable achievements when uploading your world to a realm.

 Re-enable achievements on either pc or mobile with the free NBT editor [Dovetail](https://github.com/Offroaders123/Dovetail)